MicrosoftDocs/win32/desktop-src/shell/namespace-intro.md

 ---
-Description: The Shell namespace organizes the file system and other objects managed by the Shell into a single tree-structured hierarchy.
+description: The Shell namespace organizes the file system and other objects managed by the Shell into a single tree-structured hierarchy.
 Conceptually, it is a larger and more inclusive version of the file system. ms.assetid: 539c4455-e1c7-45a0-b3c3-781f2b7a1617
 title: Introduction to the Shell Namespace ms.topic: article